dmwm/CMSKubernetes/README.md

 kubectl exec -ti $POD_NAME bash
 # now I should have a bash shell prompt on my pod
 exit # exit from the shell/pod

+# if we want to delete our deployment we'll do
+kubectl delete deployment kubernetes-das2go
 ```

 We already listed command how you can login into your pod and inspect your app
 within it.
 It's time to expose it to be visible outside of internal cluster.